ccaileon/online-shop-webapp/README.md

 An online product store web app built with pure HTML, CSS, and JavaScript.
 This project features API integration to dynamically manage product inventory, display products, and handle orders.

-**This project was developed as a university assignment as part of my learning process.**
+**This project was completed as part of my training in web development.**

 ## Technologies Used